trinodb/trino.io/guidelines-corporate.md

-The goal of the Trino community is to help all participants be successful in using Trino in their environment, and is specifically not for the promotion of any corporate interests including marketing, sales, recruiting, etc. There are cases where the goal of supporting the Trino community and promotion of corporate interests can overlap, and these guidelines are designed to help understand the line between the two.
+The goal of the Trino community is to help all participants be successful in using Trino in their environment, and is specifically not for the promotion of any corporate interests including marketing, sales, recruiting, and other activities.
+There are cases where the goal of supporting the Trino community and promotion of corporate interests can overlap or even contradict each other, and these guidelines are designed to help understand the line between the two.

 ## Technical support